-King Kamehameha Day Celebration Parade 2017
+King Kamehameha Day Celebration Parade in Kailua-Kona, 2023

 The highlight of the parade, the beautiful pa‘u riders on horseback will showcase the flora and colors of the eight Hawaiian Islands.
-The island units will be lead by the Pa‘u Queen and her equestrian unit.
+The island units will be led by the Pa‘u Queen and her equestrian unit.
 Parade participants will include at least 100 riders on horseback, as well as decorated floats, horse-drawn carriages, marching bands, equestrian units, hula halau and more.
 Among the participants will include the Royal Court, Daughters of Hawai‘i, Calabash Cousins, the Queen Ka‘ahumanu Society, Royal Order of Kamehameha, and the King Kamehameha Celebration Commission.

 After the parade, a ho‘olaule‘a (Hawaiian music and art festival) will take place from 11:30 a.m. to 3 p.m. at Hulihe‘e Palace in Historic Kailua Village.
 (Craft and food vendors will also be open during the parade).
 The festival will feature food vendors, hula, cultural practitioners, Hawaiian crafts, Royal Court, live music, and a silent auction.